Skip to main content

 security in containers

-Security in the traditional VM or ancontainerization vs virtualization context lies under the control of a hypervisor below the level of the guest OS.
-Whereas, containers run on the same OS instance as the container engine.
-The unique aspect is different containers running on the same instance interact neither among themselves nor with the container engine.
+Containers are often thought of as ensuring security boundaries like VMs.
+However, they may not guarantee this.
+Containerization vs. virtualization security lies under the control of a hypervisor below the level of the guest OS.
+In contrast, containers run on the same OS instance as the container engine.
+The unique aspect is that different containers running on the same instance interact neither among themselves nor with the container engine.

 Conclusion

-Last but not least, VMware provides both security and stability, which are essential for your production environment.
+Last but not least, VMware provides security and stability, which are essential for your production environment.
 However, numerous products are available to extend the functionality of Docker and VMware containers through automation, orchestration, and other features.

 Now, it’s time to choose what your environment demands!